prof0x/prof0x-server/README.md

 ```
 git checkout "main"
 ```
-11. Notice that in the terminal your current branch changed from **(new-feature)** to **(main)** and the code you added has disappeared (?)
+11. Notice that in the terminal your current branch changed from **(bug-fix-1)** to **(main)** and the code you added has disappeared (?)
-12. Switch back to the `new-feature` branch by typing the following command into your terminal:
+12. Switch back to the `bug-fix-1` branch by typing the following command into your terminal:
 ```
-git checkout "new-feature"
+git checkout "bug-fix-1"
 ```
-13. Notice that in the terminal your current branch changed from **(main)** to **(new-feature)** and the code that you wrote is back.
+13. Notice that in the terminal your current branch changed from **(main)** to **(bug-fix-1)** and the code that you wrote is back.
 Your changes live on this branch.
 You can switch to any other branch and your code will still be on this branch when you come back.
 When you are done testing and working on this branch you will then merge it with the default branch which, in most cases, is called `main` but you can name it whatever you want.
-14. Switch back to `main` (step 11) **then** merge the code from `new-feature` into `main` by typing the following command into your terminal:
+14. Switch back to `main` (step 11) **then** merge the code from `bug-fix-1` into `main` by typing the following command into your terminal:
 ```
-git merge "new-feature"
+git merge "bug-fix-1"
 ```
 15. Notice that your code now appears in your `main` branch.
 16. Backup your CLI history to submit with your assignment by typing the following command into your terminal: